 Thus, the defendant retains his privacy and does not pay to resolve an unfounded claim.

-In cases where co-defendants might use a tolling agreement, a failure to have such an agreement may result in filing counterclaims which aren’t very productive.
-It is important to remember tolling agreements don’t prohibit filing counterclaims later.
+In cases where co-defendants might use a tolling agreement, failing to have such an agreement may result in filing counterclaims that aren’t very productive.
+It is essential to remember tolling agreements don’t prohibit filing counterclaims later.

-Rather, it just delays the decision to counterclaim while the parties evaluate the situation at hand, based on the evidence the plaintiff may have.
+Instead, it just delays the decision to counterclaim while the parties evaluate the situation based on the evidence the plaintiff may have.

 Recap of Consequences For Parties Who Don’t Use a Tolling Agreement